toaderflorin/blog/content/blog/2024-03-08-performance/index.md

 <img src="performance.png" class="img" loading="lazy" />

-As you can see, there are other factors that matter a lot more than if you're using C# instead of PHP.
+As we can see, there are factors that impact performance significantly than language or runtime.